ivoprogram/ivoprogram.github.io/README.md

 # Ivo Gjorgjievski
-## Web Solutions | web products and services
+## Information Technology Solutions

-Software Developer / Web Developer / System Administrator
+Technical support, software applications, open source projects.
+Linux software appliances, pre-installed ready to use, for business and more.

 Website:\